eriknyquist/wikichangewatcher/README.rst

 edits with IP addresses in specific ranges, or edits made by a wikipedia user whose username matches a specific regular expression).

+This package is inspired by `Tom Scott's WikiParliament project <https://www.tomscott.com/wikiparliament/>`_

 Install
 =======